samizdam/PhamilyFramework/README.md

 Framework for developing genealogic's tree.
 Under developing, with open source, not commercial, free for all issues use.

+Complitable with:
+	- php versions: 5.6 and 7.0.
+	- MySQL and Postgres.

 # Install and Run

 1. Clone this repo.